GLIMS-RGI/rgi_user_guide/_sources/regions/rgi11.md

 # 11: Central Europe

-This region encompasses all glaciers in Europe outside Scandinavia (region 08).
+The region encompasses all glaciers in Europe outside Scandinavia (region 08).
 More than 99% of the glacier area is located in the European Alps and the Pyrenees.

 ```{admonition} Subregions
 :class: note, dropdown